-89. No restaurants on agriculture zoned land.
+- 89. No restaurants on agriculture zoned land.
 With the best soils in the world, you want to pave them over for a restaurant?
-Put them in town.
-90. No rezoning , temporary permits only 90.
-91. no rezoning away from farmland that definitely would 51. not protect farmland!
-92. No rezoning of agricultural land to commercial.
-93. No rezoning of agricultural land.
-94. No rezoning of farmland please!
-95. no rezoning should be done to turn farmland into a commercial zone.
-96. No to rezoning requirements 97.
+Put them in town. - 90.
+No rezoning, temporary permits only - 91. no rezoning away from farmland... that definitely would not protect farmland! - 92.
+No rezoning of agricultural land to commercial. - 93.
+No rezoning of agricultural land. - 94.
+No rezoning of farmland please! - 95. no rezoning should be done to turn farmland into a commercial zone. - 96.
+No to rezoning requirements - 97.
 NO!
-Do not rezone for ANY reason.
-98. No!!
+Do not rezone for ANY reason. - 98.
+No!!
 No removing at all.
-Farmland needs preserved as such.
-99. No, as it would take land out of agriculture use 100.
+Farmland needs preserved as such. - 99.
+No, as it would take land out of agriculture use - 100.
 No, doesn't need to be rezoned for a use as such.
-Let people do what they want with their own land.
-No, if it is farmland, I would like the farm to be preserved No, keep in farmland.
-No rezoning.
-103. No, no, and no. As answered previously, there are plenty of empty storefronts that can be used for restaurants or tasting rooms.
-There is a near empty mall that could be a common location for many different purposes.
-No, not consistent with agricultural use 105.
-No, this will turn rural farmland into commercial property no. Don't rezone farmland to commercial!
-107. No. Rezoning from agricultural to commercial to accommodate a restaurant or other use does not protect farmland.
-108. no. too scary to see that kind of creeping growth, a slippery slope?
-109. No. Why would rezoning be necessary?
-That removes farmland and would open the door to other types of 110 development.
-No. I do not agree with rezone to commercial to allow for 110. this 111. not on Ag-NRL Nothing at this time Outside money will come and pressure zoning boards for change.
+Let people do what they want with their own land. - 101.
+No, if it is farmland, I would like the farm to be preserved - 102.
+No, keep in farmland.
+No rezoning. - 103.
+No, no, and no. As answered previously, there are plenty of empty storefronts that can be used for restaurants or tasting rooms.
+There is a near empty mall that could be a common location for many different purposes. - 104.
+No, not consistent with agricultural use - 105.
+No, this will turn rural farmland into commercial property - 106. no. Don't rezone farmland to commercial! - 107.
+No. Rezoning from agricultural to commercial to accommodate a restaurant or other use does not protect farmland. - 108. no. too scary to see that kind of creeping growth, a slippery slope? - 109.
+No. Why would rezoning be necessary?
+That removes farmland and would open the door to other types of development. - 110.
+No. I do not agree with rezone to commercial to allow for this - 111. not on Ag-NRL - 112.
+Nothing at this time - 113.
+Outside money will come and pressure zoning boards for change.
 The restaurant could become more valuable than the farm.
-Trojan Horse.
-114. Oversight and notification of neighboring property owners seems fair.
-Policy should allow and encourage this use for products are locally sourced.
+Trojan Horse. - 114.
+Oversight and notification of neighboring property owners seems fair. - 115.
+Policy should allow and encourage this use for products are locally sourced. - 116.
 Possibly.
-It would depend on why the zoning was changed.
-117. Potential for this type of case-by-case rezoning to become contentious and capricious.
-And also leave nearby property owners wondering what might be coming next to 110 change the character of their neighborhood.
-Primary use not an extension to the land use.
-Quit destroying farmland for commercial businesses 120 Restaurants and "tasting rooms" are urban uses, and 120. urban Washington State law, belong in an urban growth area.
+It would depend on why the zoning was changed. - 117.
+Potential for this type of case-by-case rezoning to become contentious and capricious.
+And also leave nearby property owners wondering what might be coming next to change the character of their neighborhood. - 118.
+Primary use... not an extension to the land use. - 119.
+Quit destroying farmland for commercial businesses - 120.
+Restaurants and "tasting rooms" are urban uses, and urban Washington State law, belong in an urban growth area.
 In addition to undermining the effectiveness of urban growth boundaries and agricultural zoning, allowing commercial food and drink services in rural areas will increase the number of vehicle miles traveled, undermine the economic competitiveness of cities, impact the availability of water, and increase septic discharges and the potential for groundwater contamination.
-DO NOT allow commercial urban uses such as restaurants, bars, and store in rural areas or on agricultural land.
-171 Restaurants and tasting rooms should be allowed unless 121. the clear intent is for the property to be longer be agri 121. the clear intent is for the property to no longer be agri- 121. land and require rezoning.
-If the property owner is no longer growing ingredients for the proposed business on
+DO NOT allow commercial urban uses such as restaurants, bars, and store in rural areas or on agricultural land. - 121.
+Restaurants and tasting rooms should be allowed unless the clear intent is for the property to no longer be agriland and require rezoning.
+If the property owner is no longer growing ingredients for the proposed business on the property, then it would need to be rezoned.